Desperation can be a powerful tool for change.

 The writer says, “he began to shout, ‘Jesus, Son of David, have mercy on me!'”
 (Mark 10:47 NLT)

 I’m an introvert.
-I don’t want attention (in spite of the fact that I’m a public speaker).
+I don’t want attention.
 I’d rather just blend in and go unnoticed, hanging out in the corner with a close friend or two.
-But there are times when keeping a low profile isn’t an option if you want all that God has in store for you.
+But there are times when keeping a low profile isn’t an option if you want to seize big opportunities in your life.